AaronFabian/orange-juice/README.md

 # Orange Juice
-A simple anime streaming website, build with react.js and laravel
+A simple anime streaming website, built with react.js and laravel.
+Aiming for every user and user experience.

 ## Techologies